willstepp/writings/aura-dim/notes.md

 Why did you do it?
 I done it for the money.
 And now my life is ruint.
-And I can't ever go out in the sunshine again.
+And I can't ever go out in the sunlight like I used to done.

 The promise of money gives him hope, a euphoria.